FabianoManetti/customer_churn_logistic_regression/README.md

 ## Problem Context

 **Customer Churn** refers to the imminent possibility of a client stop using a company's product or service.
-It is generally measured as a percentage of the customer base that leave the company during a certain period of time (usually monthly).
+It is generally measured as a percentage of the customer base that leaves the company during a certain period of time (usually monthly).

 A telecom company has hired us to create a prediction model in order to identify these customers and be able to create commercial strategies to retain them.
 It was requested the use of a **Logistic Regression** algorithm for being a simple and efficient model.